-The Baylor University Department of Occupational Therapy offers two doctoral (OTD) programs using innovative, learner-focused, elevated instructional technology—the Entry-level Doctor of Occupational Therapy Program and the Post-professional Doctor of Occupational Therapy Program.
+The Baylor University Department of Occupational Therapy offers three programs using innovative, learner-focused, elevated instructional technology:

 Curricular Threads